 How much can I make working as an RN in Florida?

-According to the Bureau of Labor Statistics, RNs earned average salaries of $67,000 per year in 2019.
+According to the Bureau of Labor Statistics, RNs earned median salaries of $75,000 per year in 2021.
 While other large states such as California and New York offer higher annual mean wages, it’s important to recognize key factors such as cost of living and Florida’s lack of state income tax.
-Review the earnings table below to see how much RNs earn in a few of Florida’s largest cities compared to the entire state and nation.
+Review the earnings table below to see how much RNs earn in each Florida metro area compared to the entire state and nation.

 Annual Earnings for Registered Nurses in Florida

 Online Resources for Florida Nursing Students and Professionals